“Find Love in What You Read.” What writer or book lover could resist such an invitation? I clicked on the email from my publisher to open it.

 I wrote most of The Bones and Breath whilst living in England, and on my trips into London’s vibrant West End, I’d often stroll past the famous bronze Eros at Piccadilly Circus, a crowd of tourists clustered at the base of his pedestal.
 Personally, I appreciate that he was cast as an attractive male divinity rather than a little cherub.

 Valentine’s Day stirs mixed feelings in me.
 In my early twenties, my mom was buried on the day after, and for years the lovers’ date remained clouded by the dark grief of her passing.
-I have long harbored a somewhat less-than-embracing view of Valentine’s as mostly a commercial tryst when nearly everyone is scrambling to book a table at a nice restaurant, and buying their sweetheart some flowers and chocolate out of obligation (a feeling I hold for most of the “greeting card holidays” like Mother’s Day, Father’s Day, etc.).
+I have long harbored a somewhat less-than-embracing view of Valentine’s as mostly a commercial tryst when nearly everyone is scrambling to book a table at a nice restaurant, and buying their sweetheart some flowers and chocolate out of obligation (a sentiment I hold for most “greeting card holidays” like Mother’s Day, Father’s Day, etc.).

 And then there’s the shadow aspect: with its singular focus on romantic love, Valentine’s Day can be a poignantly lonely time for those who are single or have lost their love (just as the year-end holidays can feel not-so-festive).